illinoistech-itm/jhajek/itmo-453/setup-tutorial/Readme.md

 ## SSH Connection

 Now we will test your SSH connection to the `buildserver`.
-From the terminal on your computer run the follwing command, replacing values of mine with yours:
+From the terminal on your computer run the following command, replacing values of mine with yours:

 ```bash
 ssh -i c:/users/palad/.ssh/id_ed25519_itmo_453_key hajek@system45.rice.iit.edu